yyiilluu/DeepCluster/docs/index.md

 Once you successfully registered with DeepCluster, you are already logged in.
 Skip to *Step 3: Submit your training job*
 <br>
-**Step 2:** Login to DeepCluster
+### Step 2: Login to DeepCluster
 If your log in is expired, log in with the following command

 ```
 dccli login
 ```
-you will be asked for email and password to register for the service
+you will be asked for email and password to login to the service:
-something like below

 ```
 ===========================================
            Login to DeepCluster